tomaspietravallo/sparkar-volts/README.md

 - Typescript: You'll have a smoother and richer experience while developing.
 [Use VSC to take full advantage, with autocompletions and intellisense](https://sparkar.facebook.com/ar-studio/learn/scripting/scripting-basics/#scripting-fundamentals)

-> Please make sure to read this list of reasons why you should prefer the ReactiveAPI over vanilla js: [Reactive programming, SparkAR](https://sparkar.facebook.com/ar-studio/learn/scripting/reactive/), before using VOLTS, as it might not be the right thing for every project
+> Please make sure to read this list of reasons why you should prefer the ReactiveAPI over vanilla js: [Reactive programming, SparkAR](https://sparkar.facebook.com/ar-studio/learn/scripting/reactive/) before using `volts`, as it might not be the right thing for every project

 ---